Here are some places to find key information about high-quality literacy research.

 - Reading in the Brain by Dr Stanislas Dehaene.
 Watch him on video here and here.

 - Articles by Dr Louisa Moats (many available free online – just search by title and author).
-Two excellent video lectures by Dr Moats are here and here.
+Two video lectures by Dr Moats are here and here.

 - 2014 Meta-analysis of randomised controlled trials of treatment approaches for children and adults with reading difficulties.